Spaces of tight contact structures in dimension 3: Introduction.

-Let us not speak of contactmorphisms for a while.
-We would like to discuss where everything started.
-The study of the homotopy type of the space of Legendrian embeddings of a contact manifold has become a central problem in Contact Topology.
+We would like to discuss where we got the motivation to write this article.
+The study of the homotopy type of the space of Legendrian embeddings has become a central problem in Contact Topology.
 The most studied case was the classification of the connected components, the Legendrian knots.
-The tactic was always the same: to try to relate it with the connected components of the space of formal Legendrian knots.
-For instance, formal Legendrian knots are classified in $\NS^3$ by three invariants: the smooth knot type of the embedding and two integer valued invariants: the rotation invariant $\rot$ and the Thurston-Bennequin invariant $\tb$.
+The tactic was to study the inclusion map rwith the connected components of the space of formal Legendrian knots.
+For instance, formal Legendrian knots are classified in $\NS^3$ by three invariants: the smooth knot type of the embedding and two integer valued invariants: the rotation invariant $\rot$ and the Thurston-Bennequin invariant $\tb$ (see \cite{FMP,MurphyLoose}).
 So a natural question is whether the natural map that assigns to each Legendrian embedding $\gamma$ the three objects: smooth knot type, $\rot$ and $\tb$ is a bijection.
-The first result in that line was the Thruston-Bennequin inequality \cite{Bennequin}.
-It was proven that for the standard contact structure in $\NS^3$ (later on for any tight $3$-fold) the previous map was not surjective.
+The first result in that line was the Bennequin inequality \cite{Bennequin}.
+It was proven that for the standard contact structure in $\NS^3$ (\cite{Eliashberg} in a general $3$--fold) the previous map was not surjective.
 The reason is that the $3$ invariants satisfy an inequation.
-In a sense, one of the ways of understanding the next discussion is to say that somehow we prove a Thurston-Bennequin equation for higher rank homotopy groups.
-To show whether the map was injective was next in line.
-The first examples of non-injectivity were for Legendrian knots in $\NS^1 \times \NS^2 \# \NS^1 \times \NS^2$ \cite{Fraser,DingGeiges}.
-They were very much based in Legendrian surgery plus a combination of the clasification of tight contact structures in some $3$-folds.
-The biggest step forward came with the introduction of Legendrian homology \cite{Chekanov,SFT}, a Floer type invariant based on holomorphic curves.
-A whole industry appeared showing either the non injectivity or the non surjectivity of the map \cite{Ng03, CN13, Et05}.
-It was generalized in several directions: examples for more general $3$--folds \cite{Sa03}, higher dimensional manifolds \cite{EkholmEtnyreSullivan}, etc.

-Strangely enough, when the search for examples in higher homotopy groups started, it was shown that all the known examples in $\R^3$, using the natural generalization of the Legendrian homology, were, in fact, non contractible in the space of formal Legendrians.
-Denote

-the paper \cite{Kalman} was able to find examples of homotopy classes $\{ \gamma_\theta\}_{\theta \in \NS^1}$ of the space $\Leg(\R^3, \xi_\std)$ that were trivial as elements in the space of differentiable embeddings $\Emb(\NS^1,\R^3)$.
-However, it was shown that its image $(i_F)_* (\{ \gamma_\theta\}_{\theta \in \NS^1})$ in the corresponding homotopy group of the formal Legendrian space $\pi_1(\FLeg(\R^3, \xi_\std))$ was also not trivial \cite{FMP}.
-This article shows that the opposite is true: the map $i_F$ that embeds Legendrian knots in formal Legendrian knots induces morphisms $(\pi_k)_*(i_F)$ that are injective for $k>0$ (see Theorem \ref{thm:InjectiveHPrinciple}).
-But, we show much more: most of the formal Legendrian knot classes do not admit a Legendrian representative.
+In a sense, we prove a Bennequin \em equation \em for higher rank homotopy groups for some Legendrian knots.